VgHost-26/tron-lightcycle-battle/README.md

 # tron-lightcycle-battle
-this is simple game based on the game from arcade machines from original TRON movie
+I've recreated classic arcade machine game - TRON

+To run the game download the files and run **TRON_Launcher.exe**